-Board members must be appointed by January 15, 2024, and the board must hold its first meeting by March 1, 2024.
-With assistance from the Legislative Coordinating Commission (LCC), the executive director of the LCPR must organize, plan and hold the first board meeting.
+Board members must be appointed by January 15, 2024.
+LCPR must designate one member of the board to convene the first meeting of the board by March 1, 2024.
+With assistance from the Legislative Coordinating Commission (LCC), the executive director of the LCPR must organize, plan and hold the first board meeting working with the designated chair.
 The board will also hire an executive director, who will establish an office and hire additional staff necessary to administer the program.
 The LCPR executive director will assist the board until the board appoints an executive director.
 Department of Administration must provide the board office space within a state office building on the Capitol grounds.
 Administrative costs of the program are to be deducted from employee IRA accounts.
 The law requires that administrative costs be kept as low as possible.

-The board must design, establish, and maintain payroll deduction arrangements by October 1, 2024.
-The board may elect to do a phased in program.
+The board must design, establish, and maintain payroll deduction arrangements.
+The board must elect to do a phased in program.
 In addition to the other duties of the board as stated in the bill, it can contract for third-party services.
 The board must also publish an annual report as to, in part, the plan outcomes, progress and data regarding participation in the plan.